In order to convict you of impaired driving, the Crown must prove the following elements of the offence beyond a reasonable doubt:

 If your court date is far away and you cannot wait until then, we can arrange to have the matter dealt with sooner.
 Our first priority is always to stabilize your release conditions.
 That way, you will not feel pressured to plead guilty because of the restrictive terms of your release.
 Once the conditions are manageable and minimally intrusive to your daily routine, we can focus 100% of our attention on defending the case.

 Impaired driving and impaired driving causing bodily harm are both hybrid offences, meaning that the Crown can elect to proceed by summary or indictment.
 This decision impacts the punishments that are available to you, with summary being less severe and indictment being more severe.
-Where impaired driving causes death, the Crown must proceed by indictment.
+If you are charged with impaired driving causing death, the Crown must proceed by indictment.

 The maximum punishments for impaired driving include: